wandb/docs/docs/guides/hosting/iam/sso.md

 ## Advanced configuration
 ### Custom scopes
-By default, W&B Server requires three OIDC scopes: `profile`, `oidc` and `email`.
+By default, W&B Server requires three OIDC scopes: `profile`, `openid` and `email`.
 You can specify additional [scopes](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes) that W&B should request from your identity provider.

 ### Disable user provisioning
 To turn off user auto-provisioning in your W&B instance, set et the environment variable `DISABLE_SSO_PROVISIONING` to `true`.